Victor Franz von Andrian-Werburg

-Victor Franz Freiherr von Andrian-Werburg (17 September 1813 in Gorizia – 25 November 1858 in Vienna) was a liberal Austrian politician, most notably as a member of the Frankfurt Parliament.
+Victor Franz Freiherr von Andrian-Werburg (17 September 1813 in Gorizia – 25 November 1858 in Vienna) was an Austrian politician, most notably as a member of the Frankfurt Parliament.

 Early life and career

 Andrian studied jurisprudence in Vienna from 1829 until 1833 and then worked in the Austrian civil service in Venice, Milan, and Vienna.
+Although typically seen as a liberal because of his "argument that Austrian society could be liberated from the oppressive bureaucratic central state" his intentions seem to recall "more freedom for the landed nobility at the level of local government.
+This included the landed nobility’s “liberation” from the increasingly onerous and expensive obligations to run the local, patrimonial administration."
+John David Deák argues "Andrian-Werburg thus spoke for resurgent conservatism, one that recalled the estates in their resistance to Joseph’s state reforms in the 1780s."
+Deák goes onto write that "Andrian-Werburg egotistically saw his own stunted career as a metaphor for Austrian society as a whole."
+As he "was increasingly frustrated by his own stifled career."
+As "A scion of an old noble family of Lombardy, Andrian-Werburg felt entitled to rise quickly through the ranks of bureaucracy and became deeply frustrated when the reality of service in Austria’s administration confronted his high hopes with a rather ordinary and slow-moving career."
 In 1841, he published the first part of a treatise entitled "Austria and its future", in which he propose an expanded role for the aristocracy in the functions of the Austrian state:

 "We will no longer remain contented with what we have: the monopoly of official situations and the guarantee of the status quo are by far too miserable prerogatives for us.
 We claim a share of power.
 We, the vassals of the crown, must henceforth be endowed with the regulating powers of the state, while the executive shall remain vested in the sovereign.
 With respect to the people, our dependents shall fill the places vacated by the nobles of the land, whose duties henceforth shall consist solely in matters of government, the office of the district governors being altogether abolished.
 Our prerogatives are totally and permanently inviolable.
 All laws must emanate from us, the select and illustrious of the land, in whom the authorities of the provinces and of the state are centered; and should these conditions not be accorded, we at once throw down the gauntlet, and will enforce them by open rebellion."

 In 1844, he became a court secretary to the Imperial Chancellery, and behaved as an enlightened politician in the sense of the English aristocracy.
 However, he left government service in early 1846, adopted a lively interest in various aristocratic movements and, in 1847, published the second part of the above-mentioned work in Hamburg.
 At the same time, he anonymously wrote tracts displaying the sense of feudal opposition within Austria to the Metternich System of governance.